Wind-WindKids/winding/samples/storycats/winding.md

 @image: a library, all the books are brown, gray or black.

 --
-storycats_oopsie: landscape-orientation, hidden
+storycats_oopsie: page, image, landscape-oriented, hidden --
---
 And if anything ever happened to a cat,

 @image: Twap, letter form, falling from a cliff, paws extended up, letters flying.

 --
-trish_library: landscape-orientation, hidden
+trish_library: page, image, landscape-oriented, hidden --
---
 Trish would go to the library, open a right page, and read: "On the next day Twap ..."